 A few weeks back we reported that Google would amend their policy to allow real money gambling apps to be available for downloads on their apps store.
 In recent events, they have made it official that the apps are now available in the play store.
 However, the service is available to the UK, France and Ireland market.

-Google Play is using the three countries as a trial to see whether they should lift their ban for other countries around the world.
+Google Play is using the three countries as a trial to see whether they should lift their ban on other countries around the world.

 Who Can Put in a Submission